Registration Representative Office in Ukraine

 Legal Requirements to Register a Representative Office in Ukraine

-Such operations, if kept strictly preparatory or supportive, do not create a Permanent Establishment (PE) and, thus, avoid corporate income tax.
+Such operations, often the primary goal when opening a representative office in Ukraine, if kept strictly preparatory or supportive, do not create a Permanent Establishment (PE) and thus avoid corporate income tax.

 Restrictions and Limitations